faziletgokbudak/faziletgokbudak.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, welcome to my website!
-I am currently an ML Researcher/Engineer at Apple, working on algorithm development for iPhone cameras.

-I recently completed my PhD at the University of Cambridge, where I worked on ML-based appearance editing and modeling.
-I also hold an MSc in Signal Processing and Communications from the University of Edinburgh and a BSc in Electrical and Electronics Engineering from Boğaziçi University.
+I am currently working on algorithm development for iPhone cameras 📸.
+Earlier, I studied a PhD in Computer Science at the University of Cambridge and had the chance to work on ML-based appearance editing and modeling.
+My earlier education path and other details can be found on cv section.

-During my studies, I interned at Amazon as an Applied Scientist, working on generative models for a conditional image generation task.
-My work contributed to exploratory research efforts and offered practical solutions to a real-world problem.
+[comment]: <> (During my studies, I interned at Amazon as an Applied Scientist, working on generative models for a conditional image generation task.
+My work contributed to exploratory research efforts and offered practical solutions to a real-world problem.)

-Outside of work, I actively volunteer for Women in CS initiatives and enjoy photography, swimming, and running.

-My research interests include generative models for computer vision, inverse rendering, and appearance representations.
+My experience and interests involve generative models, including diffusion models and transformers, neural implicit representations, and appearance modelling.
+I have recently developed interest in physics-based world/video models with the thought that appearance can be more accurately modelled/controlled through scene understanding.

-I’m always happy to discuss shared research interests or ideas.
+Happy to discuss shared research interests and ideas.
 Feel free to reach out!

+Also, outside of work, I actively volunteer for Women in CS initiatives and enjoy photography, running, and swimming.